-The placement of any wireless services facility in any location within the city is subject to the provisions of this chapter except those specifically exempted under LMC Section 18A.95.040.
+The placement of any wireless services facility in any location within the City is subject to the provisions of this chapter except those specifically exempted under LMC Section 18A.95.040.

 - A. Permit Required.
-Any person holding a license from the FCC to provide wireless services who desires to place any wireless service facility within the boundaries of the city must apply to the city for the appropriate wireless service facility permit. - C. Lease Required.
-In addition to the requirement of obtaining the appropriate wireless services facility permit, if all or a portion of the wireless service facility will be located upon a city-owned structure, or upon non-right-of-way property which is either city-owned or city-leased, the applicant shall be required to enter into a lease agreement with the city for the use of the city property. - D. Franchise Required.
-In addition to the requirement of obtaining the appropriate wireless communication facility permit, if all or a portion of the wireless communication facility will be located within the city's right-of-way, the applicant shall be required to enter into a franchise agreement with the city for the use of the city's right-of-way. - E. Nonconforming structure or use.
-Wireless service facilities existing before April 28, 1998, or those with permits issued by the city after April 28, 1998, but prior to the effective date of this title, which do not meet the requirements of this section shall be allowed to continue as they presently exist, but shall be considered nonconforming uses for the purposes of this title and subject to LMC 18A.20.835 as applicable.
+Any person holding a license from the FCC to provide wireless services who desires to place any wireless service facility within the boundaries of the City must apply to the City for the appropriate wireless service facility permit. - C. Lease Required.
+In addition to the requirement of obtaining the appropriate wireless service facility permit, if all or a portion of the wireless service facility will be located upon a City-owned structure, or upon non-right-of-way property which is either City-owned or City-leased, the applicant shall be required to enter into a lease agreement with the City for the use of the City property. - D. Franchise Required.
+In addition to the requirement of obtaining the appropriate wireless communication facility permit, if all or a portion of the wireless communication facility will be located within the City's right-of-way, the applicant shall be required to enter into a franchise agreement with the City for the use of the City's right-of-way. - E. Nonconforming structure or use.
+Wireless service facilities existing before April 28, 1998, or those with permits issued by the City after April 28, 1998, but prior to the effective date of this title, which do not meet the requirements of this section shall be allowed to continue as they presently exist, but shall be considered nonconforming uses for the purposes of this title and subject to LMC 18A.20.835 as applicable; provided that, any such wireless service facility may be modified through an eligible facility request pursuant to Part III of this Chapter.